 I am also available through Discord and Skype, but I would provide you with my username through email or Twitter DM.

 For payment, you can refer to my PayPal link.
 Donations are welcome, too, and it helps me live in a part of the world that’s always been economically fraught.

 How to make an email:

 There is no need to write any formal letter if you don’t know how to do it or are uncomfortable.
-I’m friendly and understanding and you can approach me and ring me any way you like.
+I’m friendly and understanding! 😀 You can approach me and ring me any way you like.
 But here are some key pointers that might help you in composing a good commission letter:

-- State the nature of the work that needs to be made by looking at the sections below.
+- In the body text, state the nature of the work that needs to be made by looking at the sections below.
 Would you like a lineart drawing?
 A full comic?
 Animation?
 Video editing?
 Graphic design for your company?
 I need to know what I’m getting my hands into and how I should price it.

-- Provide me either a written description of the work you need to be done, or visual references.
+- Provide me a written description of the work you need to be done, and if possible with visual references.
 If I’m drawing characters, whether your own original characters or copyrighted ones, I still need to see references, which you can provide in one-to-several images.
 The look and stated result have to be clear so I wouldn’t make an irreversible error in the process.

 - Explain the purpose for the work and how you’re going to utilise it(i.e. illustration as an avatar, to share it on social media, or just for private enjoyment), and if I am allowed to display my work on my own social media and website.
-You are free to tell me if I need to add a message.
-For example, creditting the commissioner, linking to their social media profile, or adding a written message or a promotion.
+You are free to tell me if I need to add a note from you.
+For example, crediting the commissioner, linking to their social media profile, or adding a written message or a promotion.
 If you say nothing on this matter, I will just credit the commissioner by their name or Twitter handle.

-Once I read your letter, I will respond that I have acknowledged your request and I might ask questions furthering on some specifics or unresolved details, or we could give each other suggestions.
+Once I read your letter, I will respond that I have acknowledged your request!
+I might ask questions furthering on some specifics or unresolved details, or we could give each other suggestions.
 I’m open to discuss matters via voice call on Google Meets, too!
 I will also state my projected price for the commission, and the link in which to make the payment.
-I am not starting work until I get payment, and I give refunds only if I haven’t started the work process yet.
+Work is not starting work until I get payment, and I give refunds only if I haven’t started the work process yet.

 - I own the rights to the work and I will assume automatically that I am allowed to use it for my own self-promotion and to share it on social media.
 If the client wants to keep their work strictly private, or wants to share my work to a select group of people/social media, they must state so in advance.

-- You can’t masquerade my work as your own, and you can’t gain receive royalties from it, unless we have made a mutual business agreement for doing so.
+- You can’t masquerade my work as your own, and you can’t receive royalties from it.
+Not unless we have made a mutual business agreement for doing so.